nostalgic-indulgences/PSNee_V8/TL866II+ , T48 , T56 Programmers/README.md

 ## Supported Platforms
 PsNee V8 supports the following MCU's:
-- ATmega328(A/P/PA) @16Mhz
+- ATmega328(A/P/PA) @16Mhz (External Oscillator only, Internal 8MHz oscillator is too slow for region patching)
-- ATmega168(A/P/PA) @16Mhz
+- ATmega168(A/P/PA) @16Mhz (External Oscillator only, Internal 8MHz oscillator is too slow for region patching)

 ## Hardware Connection
-Connect your programmer to the Arduino Nano / Clone / Custom PCB using the appropriate ICSP Header orientations below:-
+Connect your programmer to the Arduino Nano / Clone / Custom boards using the appropriate ICSP Header orientations below:-

 > Arduino Nano / Clone ICSP Pinout Diagram